ADDA-html-css/learn-HTML-CSS/w2-design/notes_w2.md

 ## Getting Started
 - find the errors in the code

+## Housekeeping
+- Make sure everyone has Sublime.
+- Share all files as a zip.
+- Show how to unzip. have students put the folder somewhere safe, ie. docs, desktop, a folder named 'adda'
+- Often students struggle to understand how to open code files.
+Be slow and explicit here.
+Show how to launch sublime to the browswer, i.e. right click, launch in browser.
+- Show how to drag the whole folder to sublime so students have all files.

 ## Introduction to Design
 There are basic design principles that are commonly discussed.
+Go through slides and dicuss with all.
 - Balance
   + Balance is an equal distribution of weight.
 In terms of graphics, this applies to visual weight.
 - Unity